KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 **Required inputs:**
 In the code ParameterEstimation_BCN_workshop.m, specify the following:
 1. Subject name: either ‘CP1’ or ‘CP2’.
-2. Path of your local directory of ParameterEstimation
+2. Path of your local directory of `PredSim-workshop-bcn-2024\S4 Modelling neuromusculoskeletal deficits`
-3. Path of your CasADi folder
+3. Path of the directory of MuscleRedundancySolver.
-4. Path of the directory of MuscleRedundancySolver.
+4. Path of your CasADi folder
-5. A name to your analysis in Misc.AnalysisID
+6. A name to your analysis in Misc.AnalysisID

 **Optional inputs:**
 All the optional inputs are described on the https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver page and can be changed in the ParameterEstimation.m file.